 Admittedly, I thought long and hard about joining the discussion.
 Even though I love music, I know that 3D music is a huge unknown.
 But after getting lively feedback on LinkedIn, I want to show what exciting applications for Apple Music are and why Dolby Atmos Music doesn’t work so well (yet).

 Everyone is talking about Apple’s spatial audio.
 On the one hand, I think that’s great because it means my niche topic is gaining more and more momentum.
-But on the other hand, few can look behind the curtain and understand the added value to what it is about spatial audio tracks.
+Although on the other hand, few can look behind the curtain and understand the added value to what it is about spatial audio tracks.

 Even though I am probably one of the biggest enthusiasts in the field, I like to question my work.
 In this case, exceptionally also from colleagues.
 Simply to make sure that with 3D sound my enthusiasm can also reach the user.
 That’s the only way innovation can happen.

 And that’s not possible with the mindset that immersive 3D audio is automatically better than stereo.
 But this is exactly how Dolby Atmos is advertised on Apple Music.
 Reality shows, that some titles sound worse as spatial audio than the original.
 This worries me because there is a danger that people will be put off, not hooked, by spatial audio.
 What does “worse” mean and why is that?
 More in detail later.

 Here I’ve already pointed out all the conceivable immersive media content besides music that is definitely more fun with spatial sound.
 But music in stereo is not broken.
 On the contrary.
 I like the feeling of having the sound fully on my ears via headphones.
 Besides, the enjoyment works equally well on speakers.
 But what is going wrong here right now?